Xunnamius/black-flag/README.md

   // Typically unnecessary (and suboptimal) to use this hook.
 Configure commands
   // (including the root command) declaratively using the filesystem instead.
   // Otherwise, at this point, you're just using yargs but with extra steps.
-  // Even worse, you'd have to configure each instance _and its shadow_ (see
-  // appendix).
-  //
   // Prefer the simple filesystem-based declarative API over this function!
 };